Mitrij/EXAMPLEs/README.md

 # EXAMPLEs
-Material for reference.
-Examples of work.
+Repository created just for reference purposes only.